 This PMBOK knowledge area has three processes.
 Planning the quality management process belongs to the planning step, performing the quality assurance process belongs to the executing, and controlling the quality process belongs to the monitoring and controlling.
 Quality management processes ensure to meet the projects’ quality objectives.

 Resource Management Knowledge Area:

-Note that, this knowledge area was known as Human Resource Management Knowledge area before PMBOK 6th Ed changes.
+Note that, this knowledge area was known as Human Resource Management Knowledge area before PMBOK changed.

 Communications Management Knowledge Area:

 This PMBOK knowledge area has three processes.
-These are planning the communications management which belongs to planning phase, managing communications which belong to executing phase and controlling communications which belong to the monitoring and controlling.
+These are planning the communications management which belongs to the planning phase, managing communications which belongs to executing phase, and controlling communications which belongs to the monitoring and controlling.
 A certain amount of communication will take place in a project internally and externally.
 Management of information dissemination is done with the help of communication management processes.

 Risk Management Knowledge Area:

 Since risks are evaluated mainly in the planning phase, five out of six processes belong to the planning phase.
-These are planning the risk management, identifying risks, performing qualitative risk analysis, performing quantitative risk analysis and planning risk responses.
-And one process that belongs to monitoring phase is controlling risks.
-Risk management processes mainly aim to reduce the impacts of risks to the project once they occur.
+These are planning the risk management, identifying risks, performing qualitative risk analysis, performing quantitative risk analysis, and planning risk responses.
+And one process that belongs to the monitoring phase is controlling risks.
+Risk management processes mainly aim to reduce the impacts of risks on the project once they occur.